anmaxvl/anmaxvl.github.io/_posts/2016-03-08-tensorflow-rnn.markdown

 And here is what we get after training:
 ![Training complete](/assets/training-complete.png)

+Full code is available on my [github][my-github].
 This implementation is not optimal of course, but I wanted to make it straightforward.
 Some sort of batch processing can be done in order to reduce memory consumption etc. But I will leave it for now and may be (if I am not too lazy) fix this later.
 Hope you will have fun with it :)

 Feel free to contact me if you have any questions.